fsziegler/GTD-Kanban/README.md

 -  Trash
 -  Someday Maybe list
 -  Reference list
+at which point you ignore it until some later date.

 If an issue **is** actionable, the next question is whether it requires only single step to complete (a *task*), or not (a *project*).
 If it is a *task*
 - If it will take "two minutes", then do it now.